-The Baker Poll, supported by the Knight Foundation, is a regularly conducted national poll that measures the relationship between trust in American national institutions, political polarization, technological change and support for our basic democratic principles.
+The Baker Poll, supported by the Knight Foundation, is a national poll that measures the relationship between trust in American national institutions, political polarization, technological change and support for our basic democratic principles.

 Over the past several decades, trust in many of our most important national institutions has declined at the same that our partisan fights have become more vicious and our two major political parties have moved further ideologically apart.
 Meanwhile, technology has changed the national landscape in multiple ways.
 Among the consequences of this technological change is the fragmentation of the news industry and the rise of social media, which has transformed how people get information.